10 Signs of A Toxic Relationship: Spot The Red Flags

 8. They Cut You Off From Your Loved Ones.

-They may try to make you feel like you don’t need anyone else but them, or that your loved ones are not good for you.
-This is a red flag that they are attempting to cut off your support network.
+They can make you feel like you don’t need anyone else but them, or that your loved ones are not good for you.

 Their excessive demands on your time and attention make you feel guilty for spending time with others.